BOARD OF DIRECTORS

 His operational and international experience is varied.
 He started his career in Germany upon receiving his commission with the Royal Canadian Armoured Corps.
 He was posted to the United Nations Mission in El Salvador in 1992, and Haiti in 1994.
 He was deployed in the Former republic of Yugoslavia in 1996 and once again in 2004.
 In 2010, he served as a Senior Mentor to the Commander of an Afghan National Police Regional Headquarters, responsible for the operations of 22,000 police officers stationed in the volatile southern provinces of the country.

-Gwen Bourque currently is a part time Army Reserve Colonel who is the Commander of 38 Canadian Brigade Group and works full time at Saskatchewan Polytechnic.
+Gwen Bourque currently is a part time Army Reserve Brigadier-General who is the 3rd Canadian Division Deputy Commander and works full time at Saskatchewan Polytechnic.
 In the military she was selected for deployment to Afghanistan on Operation Archer Roto 1 in January 2006.
 Colonel Bourque was presented with the CEFCOM Commanders Citation for her accomplishments with advancing a more effects-based approach to CIMIC operations.
 In 2017 she was appointed Commander of a Multi-National Task Force comprised of troops from 3 NATO Countries during Exercise Golden Coyote conducted in the United States.

 Colonel Bourque is a graduate of the Joint Command and Staff College through Canadian Forces College Toronto.
 In addition, she has completed her Master of Arts in Interdisciplinary Studies at Royal Roads University specializing in Leadership and Digital Transformation.
 Colonel Bourque attended college and graduated with a Computer Systems Technology Associates Degree in 1997.
 After college she was hired at Saskatchewan Polytechnic the Provincial Community College in Saskatchewan in the Information Technology Services division advancing in both responsibility and leadership positions.